Ta Ra Rum Pum

 The inciting incident occurs at 18 minutes when RV has a catastrophic accident during a major race, suffering serious injuries that threaten his racing career and the family's entire way of life..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 38 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to RV and Radhika choose to stay together as a family and face their new reality.
+This reveals the protagonist's commitment to RV and Radhika choose to stay together as a family and face their new reality.
 They move to a modest apartment and commit to rebuilding their lives from scratch., moving from reaction to action.

 The Collapse moment at 115 minutes (75% through) represents the emotional nadir.
 Here, RV fails in a crucial race and hits rock bottom emotionally.
-The family nearly falls apart as he realizes his pursuit of former glory is destroying what matters most - his family's unity and love., illustrates the protagonist at their lowest point.
+The family nearly falls apart as he realizes his pursuit of former glory is destroying what matters most - his family's unity and love., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 122 minutes initiates the final act resolution at 80% of the runtime.
 RV realizes that being together as a loving family is more important than fame and wealth.
 He understands the theme stated earlier - it's not about winning, but how you handle loss., demonstrating the transformation achieved throughout the journey.